Shreyansh100704/Pairs_Trading_Regression_Strategy/README.md

 - **Entry:** When |Z| > Z_ENTRY (2.5)
   - If (Z > 2.5), short stock Y and long stock X.
   - If (Z < -2.5), long stock Y and short stock X.
+  - We're focussing on Beta neutral trades here.
+This means that we're trying to explain Y's stock price in terms of X's stock price multiplied by beta.
+  - Alpha (Intercept) means the regression equation cannot explain {unexplained = (Intercept/Price_of_X)} % of Y's stock price.
+This means that we're trading at (1-unexplained) probability here.
+Avoid the trade if this probability is too low until you're okay with very high risk.

 - **Exit:** When |Z| < Z_EXIT (1.0)